J&J Medical Connect

 • Infusion reactions, injection site reactions, and hypersensitivity reactions are defined below, according to the phase 3 clinical programs for CD and UC.2-5

-• In CD and UC intravenous (IV) induction studies, no events of anaphylaxis or other serious infusion reactions with STELARA were reported; 2.2% of 785 placebo patients and 1.9% of 790 patients treated with the recommended dose of STELARA reported adverse events (AEs) occurring during or within an hour of the infusion.1
+• In CD and UC intravenous (IV) induction studies, no events of anaphylaxis or other serious infusion reactions with STELARA were reported; 2.2% of 785 patients receiving placebo (PBO) and 1.9% of 790 patients treated with the recommended dose of STELARA reported adverse events (AEs) occurring during or within an hour of the infusion.1

-• A safety analysis was conducted using data from the phase 3 CD trials to analyze the tolerability of STELARA and found no difference in infusion reactions or injection site reactions between placebo and STELARA treated patients.6
+• A safety analysis was conducted using data from the phase 3 CD trials to analyze the tolerability of STELARA and found no difference in infusion reactions or injection site reactions between PBO- and STELARA-treated patients.6

-• A pooled safety analysis through 5 years of treatment in CD and 4 years in UC reported no serious anaphylactic reactions or serum sickness-like reactions to STELARA.7
+• A pooled safety analysis of clinical trial data through 5 years of CD and 4 years in UC reported no serious anaphylactic reactions or serum sickness-like reactions to STELARA.7

-• Additional data are available through a retrospective study and several case reports.8-12
+• Additional data are available through phase 3 studies, a phase 3b study, a retrospective study, registry-based studies, case series, and several case reports.8-18

 CLINICAL DATA